 Located near Jökulsárlón Glacier Lagoon, Diamond Beach is a stunning site where icebergs from the lagoon wash up on the black sand shore, creating a dazzling contrast.
 The ice chunks, ranging from crystal clear to deep blue, sparkle like diamonds under the sunlight.
 This beach offers a unique and unforgettable experience, and visiting it won’t cost you a thing.

-8. The Sagas and Literature
+8. The Sagas and Literature: Free Attraction in Iceland about History

 Iceland has a rich literary heritage, and you can explore this aspect of Icelandic culture for free as an activity in Reykjavik.
 Visit the Reykjavik City Library or the Árni Magnússon Institute for Icelandic Studies to learn about the Icelandic sagas, medieval literature, and modern Icelandic writing.
 Additionally, various literary walks and events are often free to join, providing deeper insights into the country’s storytelling traditions.

-9. Walk to Solheimasndur Plane Wreck
+9. Walk to Solheimasandur Plane Wreck

 Lastly, The Sólheimasandur plane wreck is a famous site in Iceland where a United States Navy DC-3 plane crash-landed on a black sand beach in 1973, with all crew members surviving.
 The stark, skeletal remains of the aircraft against the desolate landscape have become a popular destination for photographers and tourists.
 Even though the cost of traveling to Iceland can be high, there are still many epic activities, such as the plane wreck, that make it well worth it.